 top of page

 Before the DSLR and even before film SLRs were retrofitted with digital components - Digital sensors started out in "compact" & "mirrorless" form.
 These cameras were initially consumer toys; playful with deign, but crippled by emerging technology.
-Tiny, low-resolution sensors.
-Low capacity, sluggish memory.
-Slow and simple processing.
-Poor autofocus and screens.
-Basic and poorly laid out menus systems.
+Tiny, low resolution sensors.
+Low capacity, slothful memory.
+Sluggish and simple processing.
+Lethargic and unreliable auto focus.
+Washed out, pixelated screens.
+Poorly laid out and simple menus systems.
 All this made for a rather unpleasant user experience.
 Certainly nothing that would inspire professionals.

 DSC07025s.jpg